HellocsWorld/Final_APP/README.md

 a message app to chat between two users. the app allows two users to communicate via app. the app connects by username sharing.

 #Must-have features
-1) a profile feature (image, name, email, birthdate)
+1) a profile feature (image, name, email, password)
 2) a welcome page
 3) a signing page
 4) a message page(create new message, see old message)